 It’s that time of year again when we all start pondering how the last 365 days played out, and what we can do to make the next round better.
-With travel being such an important part of my life, I was recently contemplating what I can learn from overseas adventures, my own experiences on the road, and what I like most about being my most comfortable and best self while travelling (and any habits that I could do with cutting!).
-So, without further delay (new year is right around the corner!), here are a few New Years Resolution ideas inspired by travel to consider bringing into your daily life this new year.
+With travel being such an important part of my life, I was recently contemplating what I can learn from overseas adventures and my own experiences on the road.
+I looked at what I like most about being my most comfortable, best self while travelling (and any habits that I could do with cutting!).
+So, without further delay, here are a few New Years Resolution ideas inspired by travel to consider bringing into your daily life this new year.

-The past 12 months has their ups and downs, and while many will write up their year in reflection this time of year I prefer to think ahead and see what past learnings I can apply to the future 365 days.
+The past 12 months has their ups and downs.
+While many will write up their year in reflection this time of year I prefer to think ahead and see what past learnings I can apply to the future 365 days.

 Experience New Things

-It goes without saying that travel involves new experiences, so why limit yourself to them only when you’re away?
-There are likely plenty of places and things to do right on your doorstep – you just need to do a little research to find them.
+It goes without saying that travel involves new experiences.
+Why limit yourself to them only when you’re away?
+There are likely plenty of places and things to do right on your doorstep.
+You just need to do a little research to find them.

-New experiences don’t even have to be the grandest of gestures, it could be picking up a new hobby, trying that restaurant you pass all the time, or mixing up your outfits.
-Think about the new things you like to do when you’re travelling, and rediscover those passions at home, you’ll be surprised how much there is to do!
+New experiences don’t even have to be the grandest of gestures.
+They could include picking up a new hobby, trying that restaurant you pass all the time, or mixing up your outfits.
+Think about the new things you like to do when you’re travelling and rediscover those passions at home.
+You’ll be surprised how much there is to do!

 For me, I want to explore new cultural activities in London.
 That might include art galleries I’m yet to visit, or new types of live performance – I’ll give anything a go so share your suggestions if you have any!
 I also want to see more of London’s green spaces.
 Living right by Regent’s Park is wonderful, and a walk through the gardens makes me eager to explore even more!

-Most travel lovers know the value of cash when they’re trying to save for a big trip, or budget their days away to spread out the costs and reduce the expense as much as possible!
+Most travel lovers know the value of cash when they’re trying to save for a big trip.
+Many will budget their days to spread out the costs and reduce the expense as much as possible!
 So when you’re living your daily life, remember to not be frivolous with money.
-You never know, that cup of coffee you don’t need can contribute to your next trip away, or to an important life goal, or to a charity you really care about.
+You never know, that cup of coffee you don’t need can contribute to your next trip away or to an important life goal or to a charity you really care about.

-I’ve always been ok with budgeting a handling money, but travelling and always looking to save for the next adventure has really taught me that it’s a lot easier to save than one might think.
+I’ve always been ok with budgeting a handling money.
+Travelling and always aiming to save for the next adventure has really taught me that it’s a lot easier to save than one might think.
 Simple things like bringing my own lunch to work, questioning if I REALLY need that new outfit, and purposefully shopping at the budget-friendly supermarkets.
 It all adds up in the end, and soon enough you’ll be glad to see what you can do with your hard work.